 Stephanie lives in South Carolina with her husband, daughter, two Corgis, and two cats.

 David is the Communications Intern at Climate Interactive.
-Having worked several years as a journalist in South America, he is now helping the Climate Interactive team while he gets his M.A. in international relations at the Johns Hopkins School for Advanced International Studies in Washington, D.C.
-In his reporting, David extensively covered energy and the environment and is particularly interested in the economics and politics of renewable energies.
+Having worked several years as a journalist in South America, he is now helping the Climate Interactive team while he gets his M.A. in international relations at the Johns Hopkins University School for Advanced International Studies in Washington, D.C.
+In his reporting, David extensively covered energy and the environment and is particularly interested in the economics and politics of renewable energy.

 As a former member of the media, David knows how easy it is for a rift to develop between what the truth is and what is being reported.
 He joined Climate Interactive because of its emphasis on outreach and independent learning, which are perhaps the best tools to cutting out misinformation and generating true understanding of complex issues like climate change.

 Phil specializes in the creation of interfaces between the technical worlds of climate science and system dynamics and the user-worlds of government, business, NGOs, and the general public.
 The purpose of an interface is to translate from the technical world to the non-technical while preserving the conceptual content and the access to it.
 These interfaces range from the form of graphical user interfaces for computer programs to conceptual interfaces in the form of workshops and briefings that translate the technical complexity of climate science and system science for the less technical or non-technical audiences.
-The C-ROADS-CP interface of the C-ROADS simulation is Phil’s most current example graphical user interface creation.
+The C-ROADS interface of the C-ROADS simulation is Phil’s most current example graphical user interface creation.

 Conceptual interface development is in the form of developing visual materials and leading trainings for Climate Interactive with a particular focus on those tools and approaches that will allow leaders to communicate the complex and sometimes counter-intuitive dynamics of climate change and the breadth of possibility for solutions.
 He offers briefings on emerging climate science, the range of solutions available to climate change, and the many opportunities for building a better world while addressing climate change.
 He has led trainings on climate change for leaders of community groups, grassroots groups, educators, and faith communities and has co-facilitated the World Climate Exercise for citizen groups and high school participants.